 Some pads on this list weigh over 20 pounds — even before you account for any extra gear.
 After you add your snacks, water, layers, shoes, chalk, camera, tripod, fan, and supplemental pads to the load, you may end up lugging over 30 pounds to your project.

-Also, approaches to the boulders notoriously include talus scrambling and bushwhacking.
-A good suspension system will make all the difference.
+Also, approaches to the boulders notoriously include talus scrambling and bushwhacking where a good suspension system can make all the difference.

 Padding and Straps